James Bond car chase scenes filmed in Matera.

 The movie, which stars Daniel Craig in the lead role for the fifth and final time, was directed by Cary Fukunaga who took over the reigns from outgoing Bond director Danny Boyle.

-The new Bond film, the 25th in the series, is currently in post-production phase and has a release date of 8 April but, due to the coronavirus pandemic, this has been pushed back to 12 November.
+The new Bond film, the 25th in the series, originally had a release date of 8 April but, due to the coronavirus pandemic, this has been pushed back to 12 November.